 Trouble in the Amazon?

 Because the Amazon forest is so large and so much carbon is stored there, deforestation in this region concerns us all.
 The larger the forest, the greater its impact on the carbon cycle.
-What impact will deforestation have on the Amazon Rainforest and its ability to remain a strong carbon sink?
-To help you answer this question, read a NASA article on deforestation in Rondônia, Brazil.
-Then, use the interactive timeline at the beginning of the article to view changes in forest cover from 2000 to 2010 taken by NASA's MODIS.
+What impact will deforestation have on the Amazon Rainforest and its ability to remain a strong carbon sink as opposed to a carbon source?
+To help you answer this question, use a time series interactive Forest changes in Rondônia, Brazil and watch Amazon Deforestation

 - By 2003, how many square kilometers had been cleared from the Amazonian Forest in Rondônia?
 How many acres would that be?
 Use the metric conversion website to help you answer that question.
 67,764 sq kilometers = 16,744,849 acres.

 - One acre of forests can absorb approximately one ton of carbon dioxide from the atmosphere each year.
 If deforestation has cleared 16,744,609 acres in just Rondônia, how many less tons of atmospheric carbon dioxide will be stored in the trees every year?16,744,609 tons of carbon dioxide

 Stop and Think1.
 Describe how deforestation can impact the the amount of carbon dioxide in the atmosphere.

 Up in Smoke: Deforestation, Fire, Farmers and the Carbon Cycle - a mini case study.